 Some pharmaceutical companies have gone into overdrive and aren’t focusing on targeted/personalized emails, which is desensitizing HCPs big time.
 They are creating redundant touchpoints by sending separate emails for mutually exclusive/dependent pieces of clinical information.
 There is a highly effective tactic to avoid digital content overload.
 Read here.

 HCPs are generally short on time, even more so during the current crisis.
 Your content must acknowledge and respect this “lack of time”.
-Your audience wants to hear from you and support you, but your content must deliver empathy, humanity, humor, and value in return.
+Your audience wants to hear from you and support you, but your content must deliver empathy, humanity, and value in return.